KrishnaGaur12/Meridian/docs/01_EXECUTIVE_SUMMARY.md

 #### 2. **Evidence Intelligence Engine**
 - Merchants upload evidence (documents, screenshots, receipts, tracking info, etc.)
-- DeepSeek LLM analyzes evidence for:
+- Gemini LLM analyzes evidence for:
   - **Completeness** — Which required evidence is missing
   - **Verification** — Are claims in evidence actually supported?
   - **Contradictions** — Do pieces of evidence conflict with each other?